Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Shallow-Water Equations

 Trajectory prediction using ESN has been primarily applied to chaotic systems with a unique underlying attractor (see e.g. \cite{pathak2018model, chattopadhyay2020data, pyle2021domain, inubushi2019transferring, nadiga2021reservoir}).
 Lyapunov exponents are typically used as a measure of instability of small perturbations.
-However, the attractor of the equations in \eqref{swe} is rather simple.
-It appears numerically that in the presence of viscosity all trajectories for long times converge to low-frequency oscillatory solutions where both $h$ and $hu$ are approximately constant in space, but the first wavenumber is also contributing to the dynamics.
-Therefore, we use finite-time Lyapunov exponents to quantify the behavior of near-by trajectories for finite times.
-In particular, we compute Lyapunov exponents for $h$, $hu$, and $\{h,hu\}$.
-Finite-time Lyapunov exponents for $h$ are negative, but finite-time Lyapunov exponents for $hu$ and $\{h,hu\}$ are positive on the time-interval $[0,3]$.
-Then Lyapunov exponents become close to zero or negative.
-Such behavioir is likely related to the phenomenon of transient growth of perturbations in an asymptotically stable system.
-The latter, in turn, can occur when the eigenvectors of the system are non-normal, a situation that commonly arises when the underlying state of the system is non-uniform.
-Detailed numerical analysis of finite-time Lyapunov exponents for the system in \eqref{swe} is presented in \cite{xiaothesis}.
+However, the attractor of the equations in \eqref{swe} is rather simple. {\colb It appears numerically that in the presence of viscosity all trajectories for long times converge to a stationary state which corresponds to the "flow over the bump" profile. } Therefore, we use finite-time Lyapunov exponents to quantify the behavior of near-by trajectories for finite times.
+In particular, the largest finite-time Lyapunov exponent is positive for short times, but becomes close to zero (or even small and negative) for larger times.
+Such behavior is likely related to the phenomenon of transient growth of perturbations in an asymptotically stable system.
+The latter, in turn, can occur when the eigenvectors of the system are non-normal, a situation that commonly arises when the underlying state of the system is non-uniform. {\colb For short times SWE dynamics exhibits interesting transient behavior and we concentrate on predicting trajectories on the interval $t\in[0,20]$.
+We can extend predictions of the ESN further in time, but that becomes rather straightforward since solutions converge to a steady state profile.}

-We use numerical discretization of the SWE developed in \cite{fjordholm2011well}.
-It is a second-order accurate approximation of the one-dimensional shallow water system.
-The scheme is well-balanced, energy-conserving in the absence of viscosity, and preserves the ``lake at rest'' equilibrium solution.
-We utilize setup considered in many publications including \cite{goutal1997proceedings}.
+We use Godunov-type numerical scheme for the SWE developed in \cite{acu15}.
+The scheme is well-balanced, entropy-preserving in the absence of viscosity, and preserves the ``lake at rest'' equilibrium solution.
+We utilize a setup considered in many publications including \cite{goutal1997proceedings}.
 In particular, we consider the "bump" topography in the middle of the domain $[0, L]$

 where $H$ and $W$ are the height and width of the topography, respectively.